artgris/FileManagerBundle/Resources/doc/book/2-service-configuration.md

 Chapter 2 - Service Configuration
 =================================

-If basic configuration is not sufficient for you, and you need more control you can used the service conf
+If basic configuration is not sufficient for you and you need more control, used the service configuration below

-for this conf you just need on option :
+for this conf you just need one option :

 #### `service` The service that will return configuration